AnurAfitahMI/JagaPokok/README.md

 ## Overview

-JagaPokok is a cross-platform indoor plant care application built with React Native, Expo, Firebase Authentication, Cloud Firestore, and Firebase Storage.
+JagaPokok is a cross-platform indoor plant care application built with React Native, Expo, Firebase Authentication, and Cloud Firestore.

 The application helps users manage indoor plants through personalized plant tracking, intelligent care reminders, and growth monitoring.
 It combines practical plant care information with a simple and intuitive mobile experience for both beginners and plant enthusiasts.